Intimate Wellness Institute

 • Weighing more than your ideal body weight can lead to hormone imbalances that may cause abnormal uterine bleeding, too.

-• Structural abnormalities in your uterus
+• Structural abnormalities in your uterus.

 • Polyps.